MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1703.md

 ## Windows Update Delivery Optimization events

-### Microsoft.OSG.DU.DeliveryOptClient.Downloadcancelled
+### Microsoft.OSG.DU.DeliveryOptClient.Downloadcanceled

-This event describes when a download was cancelled with Delivery Optimization.
+This event describes when a download was canceled with Delivery Optimization.
 It's used to understand and address problems regarding downloads.
 The data collected with this event is used to help keep Windows up to date.

 The following fields are available: